dplanitzer/Serena/Commands/shell/README.md

 #### SHELL

-Starts a new shell as a child process of the current shell.
+Starts a new shell instance as a child process of the current shell.
 The new shell inherits all environment variables, the root directory and the current working directory of its parent shell.
-You can exit the new shell with the "exit" command.s
+You can exit the new shell with the "exit" command.

 #### TYPE \<path>